sailfish009/openstructure/modules/mol/mm/doc/buildingblock.rst

     Gets mass from atom with given name

-    :param name:        Name from atom you want the mass from
+    :param name:        Name of atom you want the mass from

     :type name:         :class:`str`

+    :returns: :class:`float`

     :raises: :class:`RuntimeError` when atom can not be found in BuildingBlock